 Emergency that had been in operation since 1948, following a wave of violent activity by the MCP.
 Soon after independence, Malaya concluded an agreement of defence and mutual assistance with the United Kingdom (Anglo-Malayan Defense Treaty).
 Britain was to assist Malaya in the defence of its territories and the development of its armed forces.
-Britain was allowed to use some bases and maintain a Commonwealth Strategic Reserve Force in Malava, Through the 1960s, Tunku Abdul Rahman's foreign policy was pro-western, anti-communist and favourable to South East Asian regionalism.
+Britain was allowed to use some bases and maintain a Commonwealth Strategic Reserve Force in Malaya.
+Through the 1960s, Tunku Abdul Rahman's foreign policy was pro-western, anti-communist and favourable to South East Asian regionalism.
 In October 1959 the Tunku submitted a proposal for a South East Asian Organisation to promote mutual co-operation in the economic, social and cultural field.
-In a letter dated 28 October 1959 to President Garcia of the Philippines he expressed the desire that ".... the countries of South East Asia should establish some organisation to facilitate consultation and closer collaboration between these countries." and approached Indonesia.
-South Vietnam, Burma, Cambodia, Laos and Thailand with this proposal.1 The response was not very encouraging and after long negotiations in July 1961, Malaysia, Thailand and the Philippines formed the Association of Southeast Asia (ASA).
-ASA however proved to be not much more than a pious hope, as the Philippines raised the issue of its claim over Sabah, and the association never really got started.
+In a letter dated 28 October 1959 to President Garcia of the Philippines he expressed the desire that "... the countries of South East Asia should establish some organisation to facilitate consultation and closer collaboration between these countries." and approached Indonesia, South Vietnam, Burma, Cambodia, Laos and Thailand with this proposal, The response was not very encouraging and after long negotiations in July 1961, Malaysia, Thailand and the Philippines formed the Association of Southeast Asia (ASA), ASA however proved to be not much more than a pious hope, as the Philippines raised the issue of its claim over Sabah, and the association never really got started.

 In the 1950s, non-alignment was an important creed and ideology, in the foreign policies of many of the newly independent nations of Asia and Africa.
 Malaysia stood outside the non-aligned group as a result of her defence pact with Britain.
-Also, the Prime Minister Tunku Abdul Rahman did not evince too keen a desire to build up ties with Afro-Asian countries, though some of the UMNO members like Abdul Aziz Ishak (Minister of Agriculture) and Mabathir Mohamad wanted a more "Asian sitentity."
-Malaysia was not invited to the Belgrade Conference of nonaligned States held in 1961, nor to the second such conference in Cairo in 1964.
+Also, the Prime Minister Tunku Abdul Rahman did not evince too keen a desire to build up ties with Afro-Asian countries, though some of the UMNO members like Abdul Aziz Ishak (Minister of Agriculture) and Mahathir Mohamad wanted a more "Asian identity."
+Malaysia was not invited to the Belgrade Conference of non-aligned States held in 1961, nor to the second such conference in Cairo in 1964.
 In March 1962 Abdul Aziz Ishak went to an Afro-Asian Conference but it was not well taken by the Cabinet.
-He comments: "The idea of having anything to do with Afro-Asian Organisation at that time was considered a waste of time."2 In May 1965, Mahathir Mohamad led the Malaysian delegation to the Afro-Asian Deople's Solidarity Organisation a Ghana, but the Tunku diaswowed knowledge of the mission.3

-The major determinant in the Tunku's foreign policy was fear of Communism, externally, in the shape of the People's Republic of China (PRC) and internally in the shape of the MCP.
-The communists were feared as an insidious force capable of influencing the stable majority of the Chinese Malaysians.
-The MCP activities had involved Malaysian in a long period of Emergency and efforts to absorb the MCP within the system (Baling talks between Tunku Abdul Rahman and MCP leader, Chin Peng) had been a failure.
+He comments: "The idea of having anything to do with Afro-Asian Organisation at that time was considered a waste of time."
+In May 1965, Mahathir Mohamad led the Malaysian delegation to the Afro-Asian People's Solidarity Organisation at Ghana, but the Tunku disavowed knowledge of the mission.3 sizable majority of the Chinese Malaysians.
+The MCP activities had involved Malaysian in a long period of Emergency and efforts to absorb the MCP within the system (Baling talks between Tunku Abdul Rahman and MCP leader.
+Chin Peng) had been a failure.
 Tunku Abdul Rahman was apprehensive of the role and the influence wielded by the PRC over the Chinese Malaysians.
-Addressing the UN General Assembly in 1969 he stressed acts of terrorism and subversion by enemies, "... who find ready support from followers within our territories, whose loyaly towards their country of origin make them tools ever ready to carry out the orders emanating from the source."1 If was fairly evident that his focus of attack were the Overseas Chinese, because he explained further, "They are subjects of our country by operation of law but their hearts and minds are subject to outside power."5
+Addressing the UN General Assembly in 1969 he stressed acts of terrorism and subversion by enemies. "... who find ready support from followers within our territories, whose loyalty towards their country of origin make them tools ever ready to carry out the orders emanating from the source."4 It was fairly evident that his focus of attack were the Overseas Chinese, because he explained further, "They are subjects of our country by operation of law but their hearts and minds are subject to outside nower "5